retaildevcrews/hackathon_atx_2025/evaluation/schema.md

 ## Agent Output Schema

-Expected JSON output from the evaluation agent:
+Expected JSON output from the evaluation agent (note: agent only receives relevant chunks, not full document):

 ```json
 {